Zealously Defending Your Rights And Recovering Compensation For Your Injuries

 • Helicopter accidents

-If you have been injured in an airline accident due to the negligence of others, contact an airplane accident attorney in New Jersey at Flynn & Associates.
-Please give us a call at (609) 605-8825 for a free consultation.
+If you have been injured in an airline accident due to the negligence of others, contact an airplane accident attorney in New Jersey at Flynn Law Please give us a call at 888-774-2960 for a free consultation.

 We believe that we should not get paid unless you do, meaning that if you don’t win your case, we don’t get paid.
 With our years of experience and legal expertise, we will be able to get the ball rolling on your case as quickly as possible to ensure that you receive your compensation as quickly as possible.

-The Firepower of a multi-state firm with the personal touch of a small-town firm, Flynn and Associates provide every client with their own personal legal team to provide the utmost in client-centered representation possible.
+The firepower of a multistate firm with the personal touch of a small-town firm, Flynn Law, provides every client with their own personal legal team to provide the utmost in client-centered representation possible.
 Regardless of the complexity of your case, you will receive the best possible representation for your airline accident case.

 We do this to ensure that every case gets the attention it deserves and that you get the maximum compensation possible for your case.

-Whether you are an experienced flier or taken a flight here and there throughout your life it’s likely that you have heard a pre-flight safety talk.
+Whether you are an experienced flier or have taken a flight here and there throughout your life, it’s likely that you have heard a preflight safety talk.
 This is where the pilot and stewardesses provide a brief overview of the safety equipment on the aircraft.

-It’s easy to take all these safety precautions for granted and just assume that they will work 100 percent of the time, but what about if they don’t?
-Flynn and Associates will dig into the details of the crash and look for any possible cases against the manufacturers of the safety measures or the airline for not employing them properly.
+It’s easy to take all these safety precautions for granted and just assume that they will work 100% of the time, but what about if they don’t?
+Flynn Law, will dig into the details of the crash and look for any possible cases against the manufacturers of the safety measures or the airline for not employing them properly.

-With planes traveling at up to 500 Miles per hour, the safety equipment on the aircraft is of vital importance in the case that tragedy occurs and there is an accident.
-Quite possibly the most overlooked safety feature on an aircraft is the seatbelt which should always be correctly secured.
+With planes traveling at up to 500 miles per hour, the safety equipment on the aircraft is of vital importance in the event that tragedy occurs and there is an accident.
+Quite possibly the most overlooked safety feature on an aircraft is the seatbelt, which should always be correctly secured.

-The next most commonly overlooked safety equipment is the oxygen masks and flotation devices.
-Without these vital pieces of safety equipment, the likelihood of survival of a plane crash drops dramatically.
+The next most commonly overlooked safety equipment are oxygen masks and flotation devices.
+Without these vital pieces of safety equipment, the likelihood of survival in a plane crash drops dramatically.

 Without a working flotation device, you may not be able to tread water for a long enough time to be rescued after a plane crash.
 In the case of oxygen masks, you may not be able to breathe in a depressurized aircraft cabin.

-In the case that your aircraft crash-related injury was made worse by a faulty or misused piece of safety equipment give our legal team a call to consult about your case at (609)-605-8825.
+In the event that your aircraft crash-related injury was made worse by a faulty or misused piece of safety equipment, give our legal team a call to consult about your case at 888-774-2960.
 Our experienced legal team will provide you with all the information and guidance necessary to determine where your compensation will come from.

-While most people who chose to travel by aircraft will never experience anything close to a plane crash, it is completely impossible to predict when a plane crash will happen.
-Because of the high speeds and heights reached by planes these crashes can be extremely traumatizing at the best and fatal at the worst.
+While most people who choose to travel by aircraft will never experience anything close to a plane crash, it is completely impossible to predict when a plane crash will happen.
+Because of the high speeds and heights reached by planes, these crashes can be extremely traumatizing at the best and fatal at the worst.

 Our legal team would like to share with you some of the most common causes of plane crashes in the US.

 In a very interesting research project to provide an overview of airplane crash liability, FindLaw had to first determine the most common causes of crashes.
-According to the research conducted by FindLaw, nearly 50 percent of plane crashes were due to pilot error.
+According to the research conducted by FindLaw, nearly 50% of plane crashes were due to pilot error.

-Our experience with client’s backs up this fact, many of the cases involving airline crashes were because of pilot error.
-There are several possible factors that could lead to the pilot of an aircraft losing control of the plane such as inclement weather or sudden outbursts of wind the pilot couldn’t predict.
+Our experience with clients backs up this fact: Many of the cases involving airline crashes were because of pilot error.
+There are several possible factors that could lead to the pilot of an aircraft losing control of the plane, such as inclement weather or sudden outbursts of wind that the pilot couldn’t predict.
 Generally, anything that decreases visibility or takes control of the aircraft can lead to even the most experienced pilots making a mistake.

 Another possible cause of an aircraft crash or accident is the faulty manufacturing of the parts of the plane.
-These planes are sometimes assembled by 100s of people in different companies that add on their parts.
-With so many people and companies having the responsibility to ensure the safety of the aircraft it is possible for one part of a vital system to be faulty or installed incorrectly.
-Any defects in parts can lead to mechanical failure throughout the plane causing some pretty tragic and possibly avoidable results.
+These planes are sometimes assembled by hundreds of people in different companies that add on their parts.
+With so many people and companies having the responsibility to ensure the safety of the aircraft, it is possible for one part of a vital system to be faulty or installed incorrectly.
+Any defects in parts can lead to mechanical failure throughout the plane, causing some pretty tragic and possibly avoidable results.

 While this page does provide a lot of doom and gloom about commercial airline accidents, we wanted to provide some facts about the safety of air travel to ease your mind.
 In short, commercial air travel is remarkably safe 99.9% of the time.